Statutory guidance

 • did not complete: the pupil did not complete the check – for example, they accidentally closed the check window

-You will need to navigate to ‘Generate password and PINs for the official check’ and generate a new PIN for pupils who are restarting the check, even if they restart the check on the same day as their original attempt.
+5. Navigate to ‘Generate password and PINs for the official check’ and generate a new PIN for the pupil who is restarting the check, even if they restart it on the same day as their original attempt.

-If you require further support, you should contact the national curriculum assessments helpline on 0300 303 3013.
+If you need more support, you can use our contact us form or call the national curriculum assessments helpline on 0300 303 3013, selecting the option for MTC.

-4.1 See how many pupils have completed the official check
+11. Reviewing how many pupils completed the check

-It is the headteacher’s responsibility to ensure that all pupils have a check status of completed or a reason for not taking the check by Friday 21 June.
+It is the headteacher’s responsibility to ensure that all pupils have a check status of ‘Pupils completed’, including those with a reason for not taking the check, by Friday 20 June.

-The ‘See how many pupils have completed the official check’ page provides useful information to see the progress of your check completion.
-We recommend check administrators review this page regularly during the administration window to ensure all pupils that have already taken the check, or been recorded as not taking the check, show as ‘Complete’.
+The ‘See how many pupils have completed the official check’ page within the MTC service provides useful information to monitor your school’s progress.
+We recommend that check administrators review this page regularly during the administration period, to ensure all pupils that have already taken the check, or been recorded as not taking the check, show as ‘Pupils completed’.

 These statuses are designed to show you what action has been taken for each pupil and allow you to easily identify if any further action is required.
 Pupils will be recorded against one of the following statuses:

-The ‘What does each status mean?’ section on the right side of the ‘See how many pupils have completed the official check’ page within the MTC service provides further information on each sub-status and next steps for checks that require action.
-If there are technical issues, such as the data not being returned due to prolonged loss of internet, the pupil may need to restart the check - refer to section 3.6.
+The ‘What does each status mean?’ section on the right side of the ‘See how many pupils have completed the official check’ page within the MTC service provides more information on each sub-status and next steps for checks that require action.
+If there are technical issues, such as the data not being returned due to prolonged loss of internet, the pupil may need to restart the check (see ‘Select pupils to restart the check in Problems or queries during check administration).

-Once a pupil has completed the check, we recommend schools wait 30 minutes to ensure the check status has updated before selecting pupils to restart a check - refer to section 3.6.
+Once a pupil has completed the check, we recommend schools wait 30 minutes to ensure the check status has updated before selecting pupils to restart a check (see ‘Select pupils to restart the check’ in Problems or queries during check administration).

-If you need further advice on resolving pupils with ‘checks that require action’ after following the information provided in the ‘What does each status mean?’ section, contact the national curriculum assessments helpline on 0300 303 3013.
+If you need more advice on resolving pupils with ‘Checks that require action’ after following the information provided in the ‘What does each status mean?’ section of the MTC service, you can use our contact us form or call the national curriculum assessments helpline on 0300 303 3013, selecting the option for MTC.

 In the absence of the headteacher, a delegated senior member of staff should submit this declaration.

 Headteachers cannot complete the HDF until all pupils have completed the check or have a reason recorded for not taking the check.
-Failure to complete the HDF by the deadline may result in a maladministration investigation and prevents results from being released.
+Failure to complete the HDF by the deadline will prevent results from being released.

 The HDF confirms that either: